This creamy asparagus potato casserole combines the classic flavor combination of asparagus, cream and ham in a delicious casserole.

 If you want to keep them longer, wash and peel them.
 Cut off the hard bottom, pat them dry and freeze them in a freezer bag or container (you don't have to blanch them).
 When you need them you can use them frozen (they do not need to be thawed beforehand.
 You can store the asparagus in the freezer for up to 3 months.

-The difference in color is caused in the way both asparagus grow.
+The difference in color is caused by the way both asparagus grow.
 The white asparagus grows below the ground and the green asparagus grows above the ground, producing chlorophyll (also called leaf green).
 This changes the taste of the asparagus.
 The green asparagus has a more grassy taste.
-The white asparagus is a bit sweeter, thicker and has more fiber and tastes less pronounced.
+The white asparagus is a bit sweeter, thicker and has more fiber, and tastes less pronounced.

 The asparagus are cut into small pieces so that all the casserole ingredients are ready at the same time.

-Which potatoes are best to use for an oven
+Which potatoes are best to use for an ovendish?

 Frying the leek in butter makes it slightly sweet.
 It also make sure by doing this on forehand that all the ingredients in the casserole are done when the dish comes out of the oven.

-Do you also dislike cleaning leeks.
+Do you also dislike cleaning leeks?
 Sometimes it seems so difficult to remove all the sand.
 However, it can be very simple.
 In this blog, I will give you a good way to clean leeks, without too much extra work.
-And this method always work.
+And this method always works.

 There are sorts of ham which are available that has been specially flavored for eating with asparagus.
 You can ask your butcher for them.
 Very tasty of course and also highly recommended.
 But you can certainly also use other types of ham.